Team-NoxVeil/InterXAI/CONTRIBUTING.md

-# InterXAI Contribution & Development Guide 🚀

-This document details the configuration steps, system dependency frameworks, and codebase discipline metrics required to participate as a contributor to InterXAI.

-As a **GSSoC 2026** development space, maintaining system configuration boundaries, typed structures, and historical git sanity is mandatory.
-Please confirm compliance with this outline before editing core elements.

 ---

-# InterXAI Contribution & Development Guide 🚀
+# InterXAI Contribution & Development Guide

 This document details the configuration steps, system dependency frameworks, and codebase discipline metrics required to participate as a contributor to InterXAI.

-Maintaining system configuration boundaries, typed structures, and historical git sanity is mandatory.
+Please follow the project structure, typing standards, and git workflow described below.
 Please confirm compliance with this outline before editing core elements.

 ---

-## 📋 Pre-Flight Technical Checklist
+## Pre-Flight Technical Checklist

 Ensure your engine workspace satisfies these foundational environment boundaries:
 * **Python Engine:** Version `3.12+` managed runtime environment.